-The Union Meeting of th Second District met with New Life church, Marion county, Ga., commencing on Friday night before the Third Sunday in July 1919.
-The introductory sermon was preached Saturday at 11 o'clock a. m. by Rev. E. C. Grimsley.
-After one hour for refreshments the body was called to order by the former Moderator, Rev. E. C. Grimsley.
-Next called for Corresponding Letters and received letter from four churches.
-By motion Bros.
-J. R. Blair and J. E. Lumpkin were appointed to read the letters.
-By motion of the body Rev. E. C. Grimsley was elected Moderator and Rev. B. F. Green, Clerk.
-Next appointed the various committees.
-Next called for Correspondence and received Rev. J. R. Blair from the First District and Bro.
-W. T. Rustin from the Georgia Union association.
-Next appointed Bro.
-E. L. Canley and Rev. W. T. Grimsley as Correspondents to to the First District Union Meeting.
-By motion it was agreed that this body meet with Bethony church, Marion county, Ga., commencing on Friday night before the Third Sunday in July 1920, Rev. W. D. Gill to preach the introductory sermon Saturday at 11 a. m., Rev. W. T. Grimsley alternate.
-Delegates going by railroad will be met at Juniper, Ga., on Friday.
+The Union meeting of the Second District met with Bethany Church, Marion County, Ga. commencing on Friday night before the Third Sunday in July 1920.
+The introductory sermon was preached Saturday at 11 o'clock a m by Rev. W. D. Gill After 90 minutes for refreshments the body was called to order the former Moderator E. C. Grimsley.
+Next called for and received Letters from the various churches in the District.
+The Body then organized by electing Rev. E. C. Grimsley, Moderator and Rev. B. F. Green, Clerk.
+Next appointed Committees.
+Next appointed Rev. W. J. Lumpkin and Bro.
+E. L. Corley, as correspond dents to the first District Union Meeting.
+By motion it was agreed that this Body meet with New Life Church, Marion County, Ga., commencing on Friday before the Third Sunday in July, 1921.
+Rev. W. J. Lumpkin to preach theIntroductory sermon, Saturday at 11 o'clock, A. M. Delegates going by railroad will be met at Mauk Ga., on Friday.

-REV. E. C. GRIMSLEY, Moderator B. F. GREEN, Clerk.
+REV. E. C. GRIMSLEY, Moderator.
+REV. B. F. GREEN, Clerk.